 Step 3: Snoop the remaining pieces of old clapboard out from behind the curse above

-Make sure all the affected siding boards ae removed so that proper replacement is done.
+Make sure all the affected siding boards are removed so that proper replacement is done.

 Step 4: Remove vertical caulk joints

-Any vertical caulk joints existing between the end boards and siding should be removed using an edge such as the knife or a sharp chisel.
+Any vertical caulk joints existing between the end boards and siding should be removed using an edge such as a knife or a sharp chisel.